IreshMM/vpnc-script-mod/README.md

 3. Replace vpnc-script.js in installation directory of openconnect-gui with the downloaded script file.
   Usually, the installation directory is : C:\Program Files (x86)\OpenConnect-GUI

-4. Connect using the newly installed vpn client "openconnect-gui" instead of AnyClient.
+4. Connect using the newly installed vpn client "openconnect-gui" instead of AnyConnect.

 ## You're good to go!